 - Filtered outage / sub-system analysis: identifies faults and systems requiring corrective action, leading to increased availability

-- Filtered outage list: provides analysis of faults using parameters such as parent-child faults by severity or faults liked to operator for faster root-cause findings and more uptime
+- Filtered outage list: provides analysis of faults using parameters such as parent-child faults by severity or faults linked to an operator for faster root cause findings and more uptime

 - System warnings analysis: points to patterns, highlighting potential failure modes

 - Alert management: expedites communication of fault alerts by severity for faster response, issue resolution, and more uptime

 - Load distribution (load count, average payload, under-loaded count, and over-loaded count: identifies operators who can benefit from making adjustments to operating techniques